danguetta/danguetta.github.io/_pages/xlkitlearn.md

         ```curl -sSL https://xlwings.s3.amazonaws.com/xlkitlearn/installer.sh | sudo bash```

-     The command should take a few minutes to run, and end with the text ``Successfully installed XLKitLearn!``.
+     The command should take between 2 and 5 minutes to run, and end with the text ``Successfully installed XLKitLearn!`` in green.

   3. Download XLKitLearn.xlsm.
 This file contains the add-in itself.
 Every time you want to use the add-in, create a copy of this file, and bring your data into it.
   3. Open the file XLKitLearn.xlsm.
 Upon opening it, you should be asked to enable Macros: